 Create a detailed list of tasks and prioritize

-You can create tasks in Stackfield directly in the Timelines module or via the Communication, Calendar or Task modules.
-The Board View in the Tasks module is a great way for you to get an overview of the overall workload: You can first add all tasks to the To Do status column and then simply drag and drop them in order to prioritize them as accurately as possible.
-This helps you to date the tasks.
-Labels can also be helpful if you use them to divide the tasks into broad project sections.
+You can create tasks on Stackfield directly in the module Timeline or via the modules Communication, Calendar or Tasks.
+The cards view within the module Tasks is great for giving yourself an overview of the big picture: You can first add all tasks to the "To Do" status column and then simply drag and drop them into the right order.
+This way you will get the most accurate prioritization possible, which will help you especially when it comes to dating the tasks.
+Labels can be helpful as well, provided you divide the tasks into broad project sections.

 Determine the task duration and date

-Keep an eye on progress
+Keep an eye on the progress

-You can display the project in a weekly, monthly or yearly view.
+Having completed the Gantt chart, you now get the total project duration.
+You can display your project in a weekly, monthly, or yearly view.